-17.2.2 Cannot log into Keil Studio Cloud
+16.2.2 Cannot log into Keil Studio Cloud

-You are unable to log into Keil Studio Cloud.
+You are unable to log into Keil® Studio Cloud.

-Ensure that your Arm account or Mbed account credentials are correct.
+Ensure that your Arm[®] account or Mbed[TM] account credentials are correct.

-17.2.3 Connected development board or debug probe not found
+16.2.3 Connected development board or debug probe not found

-You have connected your development board or debug probe, but Keil Studio Cloud cannot detect the device.
+You have connected your development board or debug probe, but Keil[®] Studio Cloud cannot detect the hardware.

-- Run Device Manager (Windows), System Information (Mac), or a Linux system utility tool like hardinfo (Linux) and check for warnings beside your devices.
-Warnings can indicate that device drivers are not installed.
-If necessary, obtain and install the appropriate drivers for your device. - Check that the firmware version of your board or debug probe is supported and update the firmware to the latest version.
+- Run Device Manager (Windows), System Information (Mac), or a Linux system utility tool like hardinfo (Linux) and check for warnings beside your hardware.
+Warnings can indicate that hardware drivers are not installed.
+If necessary, obtain and install the appropriate drivers for your hardware. - Check that the firmware version of your board or debug probe is supported and update the firmware to the latest version.
 See Out-of-date firmware for more details.

-17.2.4 Out-of-date firmware
+16.2.4 Out-of-date firmware

-You have connected your development board or debug probe and a popup message appears mentioning that the firmware is out of date.
+You have connected your development board or debug probe and a pop-up message appears mentioning that the firmware is out of date.